antoniukoff/antoniukoff/README.md

 * Tool Creation: Developing intuitive tools to make game development accessible and fun for designers everywhere.
 * Modularity: I love ECS design and like building clean and reusable code(I'm a perfectionist).
 * Learning: I love advancing my skills in rendering techniques, modern C++ standards, game tools, and optimization.

-### 🎉 Fun Fact
-When not coding, I'm gaming, brewing the perfect cup of coffee, playing guitar, or benching 2 plates.

 ### 💡 Looking For
 Opportunities to innovate in-engine graphics, tool development, and optimization of existing codebases.